 The Criminal Division represents the investigative section, which provides follow-up, preparation and presentation of evidence for cases presented to the County Grand Jury and later to the court or jury.
-This division is actively involved in several state task forces.
-The division is equipped with a Mobile Crime Scene Unit, as well as our crime lab within the facility.
-This division is responsible for the collection of evidence, processing and storage.
+This division is actively involved in several state task forces This division is responsible for the collection of evidence, processing and storage.

 All divisions, especially the Patrol Division, work with the Detectives.
 The Detective Bureau conducts investigations on all crime reports, and documents each case progress.

 The detectives work closely with the Pickaway County Prosecutor to insure legal technicalities are met.
 The Detective Bureau collects, preserves, and processes evidence involved with investigations of all different types.
 Examples of a few of the evidence types are; DNA, Fingerprint, Trace, Gunshot Residue, handwriting, victim and eye witness statements.
 Detectives must stay current on methods of collection and preservation for different types of evidence.
 Detectives work with B.C.I. & I. laboratory and field agents to insure evidence is maintained in suitable condition for lab analysis and to maintain a strict chain of custody.
 The “Chain of Custody” insures evidence has not presented an opportunity for tampering.

 The Detectives must also be able to document and testify as to the relevance of each evidence item to the case.
 The Detectives and Prosecutor must meet the high standards of “Proof beyond a reasonable doubt”, when the case is presented to the Court or Jury.